davidlebourdais/ExtendedWPFConverters/README.md

 **Parameters**
  -  ***Operation***: mathematical operation to be applied on the inputs
 	 - Add: sums input values up
-	 - Substract: substracts input values
+	 - Subtract: subtracts input values
-	 - SubstractPositiveOnly: subtracts input values but cannot go negative (bottoms at 0)
+	 - SubtractPositiveOnly: subtracts input values but cannot go negative (bottoms at 0)
 	 - Multiply: product of the input values
 	 - Divide: division of the input values, returns PositiveInfinity or NegativeInfinity if encounters a division by zero
 	 - Modulo: applies sequentially the modulo operation on all inputs